jnozzi/cocoadev.com/SiteContent/General/ActiveSpamKiller.markdown

-[ Off Topic, my apologies -- [[MikeTrent]] ]
+[ Off Topic, my apologies -- General/MikeTrent ]

-[[ActiveSpamKiller]] is an [[OpenSource]] project on [[SourceForge]] that helps you filter spam at the server.
+General/ActiveSpamKiller is an General/OpenSource project on General/SourceForge that helps you filter spam at the server.
 It's basically a collection of python scripts that sorts through your incoming mail and intercepts messages that come from an unknown, or known to be evil, source.
 No more procmail hacking!

     http://www.paganini.net/ask